freeCodeCamp/guide/src/pages/javascript/onclick-event/index.md

 ### Note ###

-It's important that by onclick we can add just only one listener function.
-If you want to add more, just use addEventListener(), which is preferer way for adding events listener.
+It's important to note that using onclick we can add just one listener function.
+If you want to add more, just use addEventListener(), which is the preferred way for adding events listener.

 In the above example, when a user clicks on the `paragraph` element in the `html`, they will see an alert showing `onclick Event triggered`.

 #### More Information:
 [MDN](https://developer.mozilla.org/en-US/docs/Web/API/GlobalEventHandlers/onclick)